BaxZzZz/screenshooter/README.md

-**Application for creating screenshots of all active user sessions.**
+**Application for catching screenshots of all active users' displays.**

+*CONFIGURATION:*

+Before starting the application make sure that the account used for launching the app is able to access other users' displays.
+To provide the access do the following:

+sudo xauth merge ~otherusename/.Xauthority sudo chown currenusername:cureenusername ~/.Xauthority

+Where:

+otherusename   - account name to which display you need the access currenusername - current account name

 *USAGE:*